 Sadly, Grace was felled by a cerebral hemorrhage and quickly died at home on Oct.
 20, 1931, just five days shy of her 49th birthday.
 She rests for eternity in the Leonard Cemetery, with her burial arrangements handled by the Edward E. Minerd Funeral Home of Uniontown.

-Former wife Flora passed away at the age of 76 on the day after Christmas 1953, at the home of granddaughter Mrs. Ralph Smalley at Coolspring, near Uniontown.
+Former wife Flora suffered from cardiac failure and passed away at the age of 76 on the day after Christmas 1953, at the home of granddaughter Mrs. Ralph Smalley at Coolspring, near Uniontown.
 She was laid to rest at the Lutheran Cemetery in Chalk Hill.
-At her death, the Courier gave the names of her surviving children as Albert Turner of Perryopolis, Raymond Turner of Ohiopyle and Nancy Leonard of Dunbar.
+At her death, the Courier gave the names of Flora's surviving children as Albert Turner of Perryopolis, Raymond Turner of Ohiopyle and Nancy Leonard of Dunbar.
 At the time, she had produced 15 grandchildren and 11 great-grandchildren.
 She also was survived by brother John Hull of Uniontown and sisters Sally Hann of Philadelphia, Prudence Swedeburg of San Francisco and Frances Grier of Washington State.

-~ Daughter Nancy "Nannie" (Turner) Leonard ~Daughter Nancy "Nannie" Turner (1896-1982) was born in 1896.
-She married Edward A. Leonard (1889-1938).
-Edward was considered a "member of a pioneer family at Kentuck," Fayette County, the son of John W. Leonard.
+Edward was considered a "member of a pioneer family at Kentuck," Fayette County.
 He also was known as "a lifelong resident of Kentuck and one of its most prosperous farmers."

-Suffering from a "complication of diseases," reported the Uniontown Morning Herald in the winter of 1938, Edward "had been in declining health since the first of the year," and died at the untimely age of 49 on Feb.
+Suffering from an infection of his left elbow, the limb was drained, but an abscess formed and developed into septic shock.
+Reported the Uniontown Morning Herald in the winter of 1938, Edward "had been in declining health since the first of the year."
+He died at the untimely age of 49 on Feb.
 9, 1938.
 His passing "came as a shock to members of the family and residents of the community."
-Burial apparently was in a cemetery near the family home.
+Burial apparently was in Leonard Cemetery near the family home.

 ~ Son Robert M. Turner ~